Some of the links in this post may be affiliate links.

 I hope you’ve found this blog post useful and good luck with your prized plants!

 Looking for other interesting Monsteras to grow?
 Check out my blog post on 15 Amazing Monstera Varieties to add to your collection.
+There are many more interesting species to grow other than the plain old, green Monstera deliciosa.

 Please do me a favor and share this post to social media because it will help me spread the Ohio Tropics houseplant care tips to the masses!
 Also, check out my shop on Amazon for all your houseplant care needs: